Same Sex Romantic Behavior

-Toggle ItemCan members of our campus community who identify as LGBTQ or SSA be disciplined for going on a date, holding hands and kissing?
+Toggle ItemCan members of CES campus communities who identify as LGBTQ or have same-sex attraction be disciplined for behavior like going on a date, holding hands or kissing?

 Toggle ItemDoes the university expect students to report fellow LGBTQ or SSA students to the Honor Code Office for romantic behavior?